cloudfoundry-attic/lattice-release/README.md

 or a different non-conflicting IP.

-The output from vagrant up will provide instructions on how to target Diego.
+The output from vagrant up will provide instructions on how to target Lattice.

-Use the [Lattice Cli](https://github.com/pivotal-cf-experimental/lattice-cli) to target Diego.
+Use the [Lattice Cli](https://github.com/pivotal-cf-experimental/lattice-cli) to target Lattice.

 ##Example Usage